Gold (Spandau Ballet song): Background

 "Gold" did not capture the attention of the producers that Spandau Ballet decided to try working with on their next album, which would eventually be titled True.
 They initially chose Trevor Horn, who was most intrigued by the song "Pleasure" but wanted to replace drummer John Keeble, which Kemp refused to do.
 When their manager, Steve Dagger, suggested producers Tony Swain and Steve Jolley, the band decided to have them initially produce one of the new songs Kemp had written to see how things went.
 The duo were most impressed by "Communication" and "Lifeline", the latter of which they worked on as the first single from True.

-They were hired to do the rest of the album and the music for most of its songs was recorded at Compass Point Studios in the Bahamas.
+Swain and Jolley were hired to do the rest of the album and the music for most of its songs was recorded at Compass Point Studios in the Bahamas.
 Recording lead singer Tony Hadley's vocals and mixing of the tracks took place after their return, in Paddington at Red Bus Studios.
 When they played the completed album for their record company, the Chrysalis executives liked "Gold", but Dagger wanted to go with something more up-tempo again for the next single, and "Communication" was chosen.
-The album was released as that song moved up the UK Singles Chart, and the choice for a third single became obvious when DJs began playing the album version of "True" before "Communication" had finished its upward climb.
+The album was released as that song moved up the UK singles chart, and the choice for a third single became obvious when DJs began playing the album version of "True" before "Communication" had finished its upward climb.

 Doug D'Arcy, the managing director of Chrysalis UK, was hesitant about putting out a fourth single from the True album, which already had success with its previous three, but the band's manager, Steve Dagger, argued that the momentum for another chart hit was there after having just been at number one in the UK with the title song.
 Kemp explained to D'Arcy that they would need to do a music video for "Gold" and that he wanted to do something "orchestral" with the 12-inch single instead of the usual dance mix.